RJDennis/NLboxsolve.jl/README.md

 soln_d = nlboxsolve(example!,x0,lb,ub,ftol=1e-15,xtol=1e-15,method=:lm)
 ```

-As a final example---one involving the use of the user defined Jacobian---, consider the problem borrowed from the package NLsolve.jl:
+As a final example---one involving the use of a user defined Jacobian---, consider the problem borrowed from the package NLsolve.jl:

 ```julia
 function f(x)